Preparing for SOC 2: A Readiness Guide

 Building Your Control Environment Systematically

-The policy is the written rule—"We require MFA for all administrative access" or "We perform quarterly access reviews."
+The policy is the written rule — "We require MFA for all administrative access" or "We perform quarterly access reviews."
 Policies don't need to be elaborate or lengthy.
 A one-page policy that clearly states what you require and why is better than a ten-page tome that nobody reads.
 The procedure is how you actually enforce the policy: step-by-step instructions that someone outside your company could follow.
 If your policy says quarterly access reviews, your procedure should describe which systems are reviewed, how the review is conducted, who approves it, and how evidence is documented.
-Evidence is proof that you did it—access review logs, approval emails, signed documentation, anything showing the control operated.
+Evidence is proof that you did it — access review logs, approval emails, signed documentation, anything showing the control operated.

-This is where many companies struggle because they treat policy as the hard part when it's actually the easy part.
+This is where companies struggle because they treat policy as the hard part when it's actually the easy part.
 Writing a policy mostly means deciding what you already do and writing it down.
 The hard part is making sure you're actually following the policy consistently and documenting that you did.
 If your incident response policy says you notify affected customers within 24 hours of discovering a breach, your procedures need to make that actually happen, and you need evidence showing that you've done it.
 An incident log showing that you discovered a breach on Tuesday and notified customers on Wednesday is far more valuable to an auditor than a well-written policy that you've never executed.

 Documenting What You Actually Do

 The policy should include what you require, why you require it, and who's responsible.
 The procedure should include step-by-step instructions detailed enough that someone could follow them.
 Most companies already have these in someone's head or scattered across Confluence pages and shared drives.
 You're mostly organizing and clarifying, not inventing from scratch.
 Start with the high-risk areas: security, incident response, access management, and change management.
 Expand to other areas like data retention, disaster recovery, and vendor management.
-Store your documentation in a version-controlled system—a shared drive with dates, a wiki with change history, whatever—so the auditor can see when things were created and updated.
+Store your documentation in a version-controlled system — a shared drive with dates, a wiki with change history, whatever — so the auditor can see when things were created and updated.

-Here's a critical point that trips up many organizations: don't document what you wish you were doing.
+Here's a critical point that trips up organizations: don't document what you wish you were doing.
 Document what you're actually doing.
 If you don't actually review access quarterly, don't write a policy saying you do.
 Either start reviewing access quarterly or document that you review it semi-annually.
 The auditor will find mismatches between documented controls and actual practice, and those mismatches become findings.
 It's much better to claim a slower review cycle that you actually follow than to claim quarterly reviews that you're only doing two times a year.

 Collecting Evidence Your Controls Work

+For each technical control, you need evidence showing it's actually enabled and working.
 This evidence looks like system configuration screenshots showing the setting is turned on, logs showing the control is operating, and test results showing the control works.
 A common gap is that companies have technical controls in place but they're not collecting evidence that they're working.
 If you require MFA but you're not logging MFA usage, how will you prove it to the auditor?
 Start collecting logs for every technical control you claim to have.

 Here's the timing issue that catches most organizations off guard: you need months of log data to satisfy an auditor doing a Type 2 audit.
 If your audit observation period is six months, the auditor needs six months of logs showing your controls were operating.
 If you turn on logging three weeks before the auditor arrives, you have three weeks of evidence for a six-month audit period.
-You'll have to re-audit after collecting a full six months of logs, which means extending the timeline and potentially paying for additional auditor time.
+You'll have to re-audit after collecting a full six months of logs, which means extending the timeline and paying for additional auditor time.
 Start collecting logs now, months before the audit.

 For companies using cloud platforms like AWS or Azure, much of the evidence collection is automated.
 You can download logs and configuration reports directly from your cloud provider.
 For on-premises systems, you might need to set up logging if you haven't already.
-This is where technical staff becomes crucial—they need to understand that the audit isn't just about having controls, it's about proving they work.
+This is where technical staff becomes crucial — they need to understand that the audit isn't about having controls, it's about proving they work.
 Evidence collection is the time-intensive part of preparation.
 Budget for months of continuous log collection so that by the time the auditor shows up, you have a full history of your controls working.

 Organizing Your Evidence Library

-Many companies wait until the auditor is there to organize this.
-That's a major mistake.
 Start organizing your evidence library two to three months before the audit.
 Use a simple spreadsheet or database to track what evidence exists, where it is, and what control it supports.
 This map becomes your evidence checklist during the audit.
 When the auditor asks for evidence of quarterly access reviews, you can immediately point them to the folder containing all four quarters of reviews with dates and approvals.
 This efficiency saves time and money because the auditor isn't waiting for you to scramble through email or shared drives to find things.

 The evidence library is also useful for you.
 As you prepare, it becomes clear very quickly what you're missing.
 If you create an evidence tracker and realize you have no documentation of incident responses for the past year, you know you have work to do before the audit.
 That's exactly the situation where you want to discover gaps during preparation, not when the auditor is testing.